kashmir96/osoappliance/content/directory/appliance-repair-technicians/windress.md

 categories: ["New Zealand"]
 tags: ["Auckland"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician,-installation,-parts/windress.webp
+ image: /img/laundryappliance/106.webp
- alt: 'Logo for Windress the New Zealand from Auckland'
+ alt: 'NewZealand from windress'
 ---

 # Windress is an Appliance Repair Technician, Installation, Parts Company operating in Auckland, New Zealand.